-Created in Atlanta in 1886 by John Pemberton, the world’s favourite commercially-produced drink was already expanding its reach by the early 1900s.
+Created in Atlanta in 1886 by John Pemberton, the world’s favorite commercially-produced drink was already expanding its reach by the early 1900s.

 In the 1930s it was so big in LaGrange that a local bottling plant was needed, and in 1940 a ‘streamline moderne’ art deco building with curving windows and brickwork was created.

-The Coca-Cola logo can still be seen chiselled above the main entrance out of pale stone, below a carved contour bottle inside a scallop shell.
+The Coca-Cola logo can still be seen chiseled above the main entrance out of pale stone, below a carved contour bottle inside a scallop shell.

 12. Cecil B Day Butterfly Center

-This butterfly centre is made up of a large greenhouse located within Callaway Gardens, in the town of Pine Mountain, roughly 30 km southeast of LaGrange.
+This butterfly center is made up of a large greenhouse located within Callaway Gardens, in the town of Pine Mountain, roughly 30 km southeast of LaGrange.

-The largest glass tropical conservancy in North America, the centre has over one thousand free-flying butterflies fluttering between the verdant leaves of its plants.
+The largest glass tropical conservancy in North America, the center has over one thousand free-flying butterflies fluttering between the verdant leaves of its plants.

 Made up of more than 50 species of this beautiful insect, the collection also contains a screening room with the award-winning documentary Wings of Wonder on a loop.